The Queens Prize or Kings and Bisley

 Target shooting is one of the oldest organized sports in Australia with records dating back to British Marines at Sydney Cove in 1788.
 Early competitive matches were often conducted in the grounds of local hotels with substantial prizes offered by patrons.

-In 1860 the National Rifle Association of New South Wales was formed to encourage general rifle proficiency in the community and give permanency to the Volunteer Corps.
-The Association’s first home was the Paddington Rifle Range where there were local competitions organised for a quarter of a century.
-In 1890, due to the opening of Centennial Park and safety concerns over the boundaries of the range, shooting ceased.
-A replacement range was established at Randwick, near the present day Maroubra Junction.
+In 1860 the National Rifle Association of New South Wales was formed to encourage general rifle proficiency in the community and to give permanency to the Volunteer Corps.
+The Association’s first home was at the Paddington Rifle Range where local competitions were organised for a quarter of a century.
+In 1890, due to the opening of Centennial Park and safety concerns over the boundaries of the Paddington Range, shooting ceased.
+A replacement rifle range was established at Randwick, near the present day Maroubra Junction.

-During the First World War Rifle Clubs flourished as they were seen as ideal training grounds where men were taught to shoot and drill.
-The Government supplied ammunition free and rifles could be purchased very cheaply.
-After the Great War ended many of the returning soldiers rejoined the local rifle clubs and shooting as an organised sport thrived.
+During the First World War (1914-18), the various Sydney rifle clubs flourished.
+The clubs were seen as ideal training grounds where men could be taught to shoot and to do drill.
+The Government supplied free ammunition; rifles could be purchased very cheaply.
+After the Great War (WW1) ended in 1918, many of the returning soldiers rejoined their local Sydney rifle clubs.
+Shooting as an organised sport thrived.

 1860 – Formation of the UK National Rifle Association to regularize competition among the Volunteers.
 Inauguration of the Sovereign’s Prize by HM Queen Victoria.